Visiting the Area

 Fishing, Boating, and Rafting around Dolores

-McPhee Reservoir, which stretches west from town, is a favorite of fishers and boaters alike.
+McPhee Reservoir, which stretches west from town, is the second largest lake in Colorado, and a favorite of fishers and boaters alike.
 What makes it so special?
 To date, over 4.5 million fish have been stocked in McPhee, so get your line in the water!
 Trout, bass, crappie, kokanee salmon, pan fish and catfish are all just waiting for your bait or lure In addition to McPhee.
+The reservoir feature a marina and many camping opportunities.

 There are many other good area fishing holes to explore including Groundhog lake, Narraguinnep and Summit Reservoirs, the Dolores and West Fork Rivers and several creeks.
 Check with the sports and tackle shops for more details and access information.